mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 {{<img src="voyager2-install.jpg" alt="Photo of Voyager 2 PoE device on top of TrueNAS server" caption="Instead of connecting a keyboard, mouse, and monitor to the TrueNAS server, I managed the installation with a [TinyPilot Voyager 2](https://tinypilotkvm.com/product/tinypilot-voyager2?ref=mtlynch.io)." maxWidth="600px">}}

 I'm obviously biased, but building this server with the Voyager 2 was a lot of fun!
 I never had to connect a keyboard or monitor to the server.
-I could monitor video output, boot to BIOS, and mount the TrueNAS installer image all from my web browser.
+I could see video output, boot to BIOS, and mount the TrueNAS installer image all from my web browser.

 {{<img src="tinypilot-install-truenas.png" alt="Photo of motherboard with everything connected" caption="TinyPilot allows me to mount the TrueNAS installer ISO without plugging in a flash drive, keyboard, or monitor." maxWidth="800px" hasBorder="true">}}